PinealonNeuroprotection & Cognitive Support

 How Pinealon Works: The Proposed Mechanism

-Your brain is a metabolic furnace.
-It represents about 2% of your body weight but consumes roughly 20% of your oxygen and energy.
-All that metabolic activity generates byproducts called reactive oxygen species (ROS) - molecules that damage cellular components if not neutralized.
+The brain represents about 2% of body weight but consumes roughly 20% of total oxygen and energy.
+That metabolic output generates reactive oxygen species (ROS) — molecules that damage cellular components if not neutralized.
+When ROS production exceeds antioxidant capacity, the result is oxidative stress.

 What Pinealon Allegedly Does